interledger/rfcs/0038-http-auth-profiles/http-auth-profiles.md

 ### Follow Standardized Security Recommendations
 It is advisable to follow all applicable best practices when using a Bearer-token scheme for authentication.
 [Section 5.1 of RFC-6570](https://tools.ietf.org/html/rfc6750#section-5) contains a number of good practices that should be considered on a per-deployment basis.

-### Use SIMPLE Profile for Development/Testing Only
+### Prefer SIMPLE Profile for Lower-value Scenarios
-The `SIMPLE` authentication profile provides only marginal benefits when compared to the `JWT_HS_256` profile, but introduces significant drawbacks as outlined in the "Trade-off Summary" sections of this RFC.
-As such, the `SIMPLE` profile MAY be used for development or testing purposes, but SHOULD NOT be used in production scenarios.
-Instead, prefer `JWT_RS_256` for production deployments.
+The `SIMPLE` authentication profile provides performance and simplicity benefits when compared to the `JWT_HS_256` or `JWT_RS_256` profiles, but introduces important drawbacks as outlined in the "Trade-off Summary" sections of this RFC.
+As such, the `SIMPLE` profile SHOULD be used for lower-value scenarios when possible.

-### Avoid HTTP Basic and Form-based Auth
-HTTP Auth schemes using a username and password are NOT RECOMMENDED for the same reasons that the `SIMPLE` profile is only recommended for development and testing scenarios.

 ### Use Reasonable Token Expiries
 Tokens generators should choose a reasonable token expiry.
 Considerations in this choice include the ability to cache and re-use tokens for a limited time in order to enable very fast authentication decisions.
 However, this should be balanced against a desire for shorter token lifetimes, which will limit the attack surface caused by a compromised token.